-Augmentation mammaplasty with saline-filled implants is an elective surgical operation.
-Alternative treatment would consist of not undergoing the surgical procedure or use of external breast prostheses or padding, use of silicone gel-filled implants or the transfer of other body tissues to enlarge/rebuild breast size.
-Risks and potential complications are associated with alternative surgical forms of treatment.
+Capsulectomy with implant replacement using saline-filled implants is an elective surgical operation.
+Alternative treatment would consist of not undergoing the surgical procedure, using silicone gel-filled breast implants, or the transfer of other body tissues to rebuild breast size.
+Implant removal without replacement is also a surgical option if you elect to abandon the use of breast implants.
+Risks and potential complications are also associated with alternative surgical forms of treatment.